Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that income in Arundel is below the national average.
-The median income is $47,275 while the average income stands at $61,464.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that income in the Arundel SA2 is below the national average.
+The median assessed income is $47,275 and the average income stands at $61,464.
 This contrasts with Rest of Qld's figures where the median income is $50,780 and the average income is $64,844.
-Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates for Arundel would be approximately $53,889 (median) and $70,063 (average) as of September 2025.
+Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates for median income would be approximately $53,889 and average income would be around $70,063 as of September 2025.
 According to the 2021 Census figures, household, family, and personal incomes in Arundel rank modestly, between the 31st and 46th percentiles.
-Income distribution shows that 34.1% of individuals earn between $1,500 - 2,999, consistent with broader trends across the metropolitan region where 31.7% fall into this category.
-Housing affordability pressures are severe in Arundel, with only 81.8% of income remaining after housing costs, ranking at the 45th percentile.
+The income distribution shows that the $1,500 - $2,999 earnings band captures 34.1% of the community (4,071 individuals), which is consistent with broader trends across the metropolitan region showing 31.7% in the same category.
+Housing affordability pressures are severe, with only 81.8% of income remaining after housing costs, ranking at the 44th percentile.
 The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income